^

 • morphofunctional insufficiency;

-• intracranial injury in childbirth;
+• intracranial trauma during childbirth;

-• metabolic pathologies (for example, galactosemia).
-[3]
+• metabolic pathologies (for example, galactosemia). [ 3 ]

 • children born prematurely;

-• babies with impaired functions of the nervous system;
+• infants with impaired nervous system functions;

-• children who have other infectious foci (sinusitis, endocarditis, respiratory or intestinal infection, etc.).
-[4]
+• children who have other infectious foci (sinusitis, endocarditis, respiratory or intestinal infection, etc.). [ 4 ]

 Pathogenesis

-The most likely routes of transmission are:
+The most likely routes of infection transmission are considered to be the following:

-Symptoms of the meningitis in newborns
+Symptoms meningitis in newborns

 Symptoms